 Need assistance conducting a literature review or updating course reading lists?
 Faculty librarians will be happy to assist you with identifying recommended sources.
 To arrange a consultation, please contact your librarian.
 Looking for a few recommended article databases or e-books in your subject discipline?
 Try one of the library's research guides.
 Customized research guides may also be requested for use with your on-campus or online classes.
 Please contact your librarian for more information.

-The Calvin T. Ryan Library welcomes faculty recommendations for additions to its collections.
+Recommend a purchase: The Calvin T. Ryan Library welcomes faculty recommendations for additions to its collections.

 Faculty may set up a Proxy Borrower Library Account so that student or graduate assistants may check out books in their name.
 This account will be separate from their regular account.
 Faculty must fill out a Proxy Borrower Form for each assistant they wish to have check out books.
 The assistant will be issued a Proxy Borrower Card that they must present to check books out to the proxy account.

 What are persistent links (or permalinks)?
 Persistent links are stable, unchanging URLs (Uniform Resource Locators) ideal for linking to library catalog records and e-resources from within Canvas course pages, e-reserves, emails, browser bookmarks, and other documents used for instruction.
 These may also be referred to as permanent links, permalinks, or durable or stable URLs.